tjjfvi/mosaic/README.md

 a1 a0 a0 a0 ae
 ```

-If the input is empty, no replacements will be made.
+If the input is empty, it will not make any replacements.

-If fewer than 8 tiles match the pattern, no replacements will be made and no
-input will be consumed.

 #### `o`

-`o` finds the first tile matching the pattern and outputs the character in the
+If the `o` command finds a matching tile, it outputs the tile's symbol.
-symbol position (the second character).

 For example, given: